cardano-foundation/CIPs/CIP-0119/README.md

 ### Extended Vocabulary
 Like CIP-108, this CIP also extends the potential vocabulary of CIP-100's `body` property.

+Furthermore we extend the Schema.org definition of a [Person](https://schema.org/Person).
+Any property of Person maybe included within the `body`.

 >**Reminder for tooling providers/builders** DRep metadata is user generated content.

 The following are a list of properties tooling should expect to encounter: